 Orange olive oil cake

-Seeing this cake gain popularity brought me back to my childhood.
-Olive oil cakes were always brought out after a dinner party with family and the leftovers were enjoyed the next morning with warm coffee…sooo good.
+Olive oil cakes are traditionally brought out after a dinner party with family and the leftovers were enjoyed the next morning with warm coffee…sooo good.

 Whether you’re cooking for quests or cooking for no reason at all, this olive oil cake will bring a smile to your face.
 It’s delicious, light, and so easy to make!